roberto-triumph/triumph4php/docs/architecture.md

 the design files.
 The C++ files in this directory are never manually edited; they are always generated when the design changes.

+##Describe Triumph's architecture in as few words as possible##
+Basically, it goes like this:

+User performs an action, like a choosing a menu item or pressing a keyboard shortcut.
+The features listen for these UI events; the features then modify the appropriate globals classes or bring up new dialogs.
+The features may also trigger new Action instances due to user UI events.